alexeilebedev/openacr/README.md

 ### Cardinality Analysis

-If we view each element of a set as a struct with several fields, then the set of fields which can be used to distinguish this element from others is called a key.
+If we view each element of a set as a struct with several fields, then the set of fields which can be used to distinguish one element from another is called a key.

 Many such keys are possible.
 For instance, we could generate a globally unique ID (GUID) or get a sequence number from some service, and attach it to the elements of our set as a key; This would be called a 'surrogate key'.
-In fact, most relational databases blindly use surrogate keys (a field called 'id') for most purposes.
-There is even an argument that surrogate keys are good since they protect the user from having to know the schema.
+In fact, many database designers use surrogate keys (a field called 'id') as primary keys for all tables.

+There is even
+an argument that surrogate keys are good since they protect the user from having to know the schema.
 But the problem with surrogate keys is that they are not guessable, and so two people cooperating on constructing the same table without communicating with each other will run into a conflict: they will certainly include duplicate elements into the table, marked with different surrogate keys.
+To me, this is a disqualifying argument.
+Surely, a method for creating keys that doesn't depend on who's applying it must exist.

-So, surrogate keys don't solve the problem of constructing the set.
+If surrogate keys don't solve the problem of constructing the set.
 What does?

 Cardinality analysis does.
-The cardinality of each set is either either an integer, a string, same as that of another set (i.e. a subset), or a cross product of two sets.
+The cardinality of each set is either either an empty value, an integer, a string, or a cross product of two other sets.
+A subset is a cross product if a set and an empty set.

-Decomposing your domain into sets based on the cardinality alone has the property of being replicable -- if two people go into separate rooms and each design a schema for the same domain, they will arrive at the same decomposition module spelling of names.
-This is important for collaborations as it simplifies merging.
+Decomposing your domain into sets based on the cardinality alone has the property of being replicable -- if two people go into separate rooms and each design a schema for the same domain, they will likely arrive at the same decomposition except perhaps for the spelling of names.

-### The Curse Of Simple Domains
+### Complex Domains All The Way

-Codd was much of in favor of simple domains, where each column (field of a struct) is either an integer or a string, and the primary key is described as a concatenation of several such fields.
-This principle is not scalable, because if you use simple domains, you get very complicated joins which are very sensitive to all layers of the schema.
+In database terms, a domain is what in type theory would be considered a type.
+It's just some set, like integer, string, or a cross-product of two sets.

+Codd was much of keeping each column of a table a simple domain.
+The primary key would be described as a concatenation of several such fields.

+He arrived at the simple domain rule through his procedure of removing access path dependence by adding all of the components of all access paths as columns to a table.
+It seemed like a great idea at the time, and it *was* a great idea.

+Many years later, it became clear that having removed access path dependence from the data, simple domains retain a different access path -- that of key structure.
+Every join statement begins to reflect the structure of the keys, and the more information-rich your sets, the more complicated the joins.
+Changing the structure of any key now results in waves of changes across any code that uses these keys.

-And it's violated by SQL's timestamp type itself, which is a complex domain composed of year, month, day, hour, minute, second and nanosecond.
-If we followed Codd blindly, we'd use 7 fields every time we needed a timestamp.
+Let's look at SQL's timestamp type itself: it is a complex domain composed of year, month, day, hour, minute, second and nanosecond.
+But the simple domain rule would require 7 columns to be used every time a timestamp field is needed, and using 7-term joins in order to join two tables on a timestamp field.
+Thankfully, SQL ignores the simple domain rule in this instance, and defines special functions for projecting this complex domain onto its different components.

+It is simply more natural to view the SQL timestamp as both a single item with some canonic string representation, and a structure comprised of data fields and computed fields such as week-of-year.
+A URL, with its multitude of components, is another candidate.
+A 2D point, a 3D point, a complex number, are all useful complex domains and we absolutely need them to remain that way.

+Structuring allows us to replace two things with one thing, and while all the procedures that we defined for the simple parts continue to work on more complex part.
+It is self-similar at different scales.

+To summarize, OpenACR is squarely in the structured camp, if such a camp even exists, and definitely opposed to the simple domain camp in all its forms: surrogate keys, id columns, etc.

 ### Remember 4-valued logic?